MartynBonham-Yang/UdacityDeepLearningNanodegree_ContinuousControl/README.md

 # Instructions

-In order to run the code in this repository, please first follow the above instructions, then load my notebook [NAME TO BE EDITED] into your .ipynb reader of choice, such as Jupyter.
-Please ensure that you also have [REQUIRED CODE] .py files loaded in the local area.
+In order to run the code in this repository, please first follow the above instructions, then load my notebook `Continuous_Control.ipynb` into your .ipynb reader of choice, such as Jupyter.
+Please ensure that you also have `model.py` and `ddpg_agent.py` files loaded in the local area.

 # Information